 Bedu initially took a more pessimistic view of the Revolution than other Egyptian citizens.
-Asked what the impact of the Revolution would be on the country, 53% of Egyptians expected things to get much better, with 11% predicting it would get worse.
-By comparison only 36% of Bedu expected real improvement, with almost as many - 30% - predicting things would decline.
-In the meetings themselves this trend was exaggerated: once people focussed not on remote events in Cairo but on what was happening in their own area their negativity increased: 26% of communities were assessed by facilitators as rating the impact of the Revolution positively, while 48% felt its impact had been damaging.
+Asked what the impact of the Revolution would be on the country, 53 percent of Egyptians expected things to get much better, with 11 percent predicting it would get worse.
+By comparison only 36 percent of Bedu expected real improvement, with almost as many - 30 percent - predicting things would decline.
+In the meetings themselves this trend was exaggerated: once people focused not on remote events in Cairo but on what was happening in their own area their negativity increased: just 26 percent of communities were assessed by facilitators as rating the impact of the Revolution positively, while 48 percent felt its impact had been damaging.
 Positive assessments were supported by comments reflecting the importance of freedom; sometimes this meant political freedom - to choose new leaders, and to enjoy equality with Egyptians, to form a union for fishermen.
-For women, positive comments reflected the sense that a change in their status was possible: seeing our facilitators travelling, working and taking a public role helped them believe that change was on its way for them, too.
-More commonly the hoped-for freedoms had a practical character: to travel without detention at checkpoints, to build houses without fear of arbitrary demolition, to bear arms in self-defence, to demand the right to work.
+For women, positive comments reflected the sense that a change in their status was possible: seeing our female facilitators travelling, working and taking a public role helped them believe that change was on its way for them, too.

+Most commonly the hoped-for freedoms had a practical character: to travel without detention at checkpoints, to build houses without fear of arbitrary demolition, to bear arms in self-defense, to demand the right to work.
 Negative comments almost all had an economic basis: South Sinai depends on food imported by road, and in the instability following the Revolution supplies were disrupted causing severe food shortages.
 Tourist numbers also collapsed during the period.
-One man in a coastal town told us: 'Most of us here work in fishing or tourism.
+One man in a coastal town summed the situation up succinctly: 'Most of us here work in fishing or tourism.
 The Revolution has damaged tourism and left people with no money to buy fish.'
 Women's concerns dwelt equally on food shortages, but were compounded by fear that in the post-Revolution security vacuum their menfolk would turn to growing drugs - a regular income source but one that is both illegal and haram (forbidden by Islam).
-Far fewer women than men in our meetings were very positive about the Revolution (20% vs 33%); rather more women than men were very negative (50% vs 46%).
-One community broadly summarized women's response: 'We hope for long-term change, but there are too many short-term problems.
-When we are hungry we cannot escape like the men.
-We can't feel the benefits of the Revolution yet.'
+Far fewer women than men in our meetings were very positive about the Revolution (20 percent vs. 33 percent); rather more women than men were very negative (50 percent vs. 46 percent).
+One community broadly summarized women's response: 'We hope for long-term' change, but there are too many short-term problems.
+When we are hungry, we cannot escape like the men.
+We cannot feel the benefits of the Revolution yet.'
 Along the coast, however, men saw the Revolution differently: 'Now there is more freedom and less food.
 But freedom is more important.'

 Confidence in the government was markedly lower among Bedu.
-Some 39% of Egyptians expressed themselves 'very confident' in the government's ability to tackle the issues facing the country, compared with just 6% of Bedu.
-While 21% of Egyptians 'did not feel at all confident' in the government, 51% of Bedu held that view.
+Some 39 percent of Egyptians expressed themselves 'very confident' in the government's ability to tackle the issues facing the country, compared with just 6 percent of Bedu.
+While 21 percent of Egyptians 'did not feel at all confident' in the government, 51 percent of Bedu held that view.